solidjs/solid-docs-legacy/langs/en/api.md

 });
 ```

+These are getters that rerun when accessed,
-These are simple getters, so you still need to use a memo if you want to cache a value:
+so you still need to use a memo if you want to cache a value:

 ```js
 let fullName;